Point State Park: French and Indian War

 The confluence of the Allegheny and Monongahela rivers, creating the Ohio River, has greatly impacted the history of Point State Park.
 This confluence was referred to as the Forks of the Ohio, which remains the official landmark-designated name for the site.
 It was once at the center of river travel, trade, and even wars throughout the pioneer history of Western Pennsylvania.
 During the mid-18th century, the armies of France and the Great Britain carved paths through the wilderness to control the point area and trade on the rivers.
 The French built Fort Duquesne in 1754 on foundations of Fort Prince George, which had been built by the colonial forces of Virginia.

 The French held Fort Duquesne during the French and Indian War, and it became one of the focal points for that war because of its strategic riverside location in disputed territory.
 The French held the fort successfully early in the war, turning back the 1755 expedition led by General Edward Braddock.
 A smaller attack by James Grant in September 1758 was repulsed, but with heavy losses.
 Two months later, on November 25, the Forbes Expedition, under General John Forbes, captured the site after the French destroyed Fort Duquesne the day before.
-The British built a much larger fort on the site and named it Fort Pitt.
+The British built the temporary Mercer's Fort in 1759, and later a much larger fort on the site, Fort Pitt.

 The Forbes Expedition was successful where the Braddock expedition had failed because of the Treaty of Easton, in which local American Indians agreed to abandon their alliance with the French.
 American Indians, primarily Delawares and Shawnee, made this agreement with the understanding that the British military would leave the area after the war.
 The Indians did not want British army garrisons in their territory.
 The British, however, built Fort Pitt on the site, naming it after William Pitt the Elder.